ConCopilot/concopilot-docs/docs/introduction/general_guide.md

     role: the message receiver role
     id: the message receiver id
     name: the message receiver name
-  content:
-    command: plugin command
-    param: plugin parameter dict
-    data: plugin response
+  content_type: the content type of the message content
-    text: text message content
+  content: the message content
-    assets: transfer assets directly if necessary, not recommended, try "context.assets" first
   time: a string indicates the message time
+  id: an optional id of this message
+  thrd_id: an optional id for a message thread that this message belongs to.
 ```

-The meaning of the message content is natural: the `sender` sent the `content` to the `receiver` at the `time`.
+The meaning of the message content is natural: the `sender` sent the `content` within the format of `content_type` to the `receiver` at the `time`.

-We want components can understand messages sent to them without considering the sender.
+We want components can understand messages sent to them without considering the sender or the current task.
 Thus, the contracts below are necessary:

 1. for `message.sender.role` and `message.receiver.role`